wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 1. Set alerts to be sent via email, Slack, SMS text, etc.

-1. Set daily, weekly, monthly, annual statistical reports to be sent to a distribution list.
+1. Set daily, weekly, monthly, and annual statistical reports to be sent to a distribution list.

 1. Choose attack mode: